Biomedical Engineering

 With your practical skills and experiences working on a variety of medical devices, you will be able to help with global health challenges, for example our increasingly aging population, healthcare in the developing world, and a rise in illnesses from sedentary lifestyles.

-Some career pathways could include:
+Career pathways could include:

-- Healthcare services
+- healthcare services

-- Product design and manufacturing of medical devices
+- product design and manufacturing of medical devices

 - Quality Assurance (QA) testing and medical regulatory compliance

-- Medical equipment maintenance.
+- medical equipment maintenance.

 Find out more about what you can do with a degree in Mechanical Engineering.